jushita/simple-product-website/README.md

 # simple-product-website
-Advanced CSS has been used in this site
+Advanced CSS and SCSS has been used in this site
 We are using BEM (Block Element Modifier) naming